Javran/Thinking-dumps/sicp/ch04/exercise_4_46.md

-For `amb` expressions, changing the evaluation order will not have big effects on how many results it will produce or the correctness of our program.
-This should be guaranteed by the specification of `amb`, since in my understanding, `amb` should exhaustively try all the possibilities, so it is supposed to cancel the side effects that parsers cause on `*unparsed` variable and retry other combinations.
+For `amb` expressions, changing the evaluation order will not have big effects on how many results it will produce or the correctness of our program.(Given that all its subexpression will be properly terminated, and that the results it might produce is finite)
+This should be guaranteed by the specification of `amb`, since in my understanding, `amb` should exhaustively try all the possibilities, so it is supposed to cancel the side effects that parsers cause on `*unparsed*` variable and retry other combinations.

 However, something will go wrong if the operands in a `list` are